 The ongoing Pandemic has badly battered the economy.
 Does infrastructure hold the key to revive the Indian economy?
 Your views

-The Pandemic has further expedited technological advancement such as minimum human intervention by integrating technologies such as IoT, AI.
-How are you integrating the latest technologies for faster completion of projects?
+The Pandemic has further expedited technological advancement such as minimum human intervention by integrating IoT, AI.
+Towards this, what are the R&Ds going on at your end?

 Undoubtedly the pandemic has expedited technological advancements such as IoT in construction equipment.
 Sany offers the latest technology such as the Telematics system as a standard feature with mini excavators in the country; we are striving hard to introduce more latest technological advancement in its (CE) equipment.
 In fact Sany India is one of the few OEMs in the country, which spends around 7 to 8% turnover on Research and Development and which keeps us one step ahead of the competition.